When Numbers Start to Feel Like Time

 but what truly shrinks

-is the time in which connection is maintained.
+in which connection is maintained.

 Climate operates not by averages